-The symptoms associated with menopause include hot flushes, night sweats, fatigue, irritability, vaginal dryness, and low libido.
-Let’s face it, they’re a nuisance at the best of times and can leave you feeling totally down in the dumps at the worst.
+The symptoms associated with menopause include hot flashes, night sweats, fatigue, irritability, vaginal dryness, and low libido.
+Let’s face it, they’re a nuisance at the best of times and can leave you feeling totally down in the dumps at their worst.

 On the bright side, advancements in the fields of science and medicine have allowed for innovative therapies that can help alleviate some of Mother Nature’s inescapable effects.
-One such innovation, hormone replacement therapy (HRT), is designed to replenish sex hormones – such as estrogen and progesterone – that begin to naturally deplete in a woman once she reaches the menopausal stage, thereby helping to relieve those pesky symptoms mentioned above.
+One such innovation, hormone replacement therapy (HRT), is designed to replenish sex hormones – such as estrogen and progesterone – that begin to naturally decline in a during menopause.
+This in turn helps relieve those pesky symptoms mentioned above.

 While HRT can work wonders for women who may be struggling with readjusting to this new phase of life, it does not cure the root cause of the issue and is certainly not intended as a quick-fix or permanent solution.
-Eventually, there will come a time when you will have to stop your HRT, for several reasons that are discussed below, and so you must consider how to best do so, in a way that works in unison with your body and minimizes any undue stress to it.
+Eventually, there will come a time when you will have to stop your HRT for several reasons that are discussed below, and so you must consider how to best do so in a way that works in unison with your body and minimizes any undue stress.

 With that said, read on to learn exactly how you should be planning your exit strategy from HRT so that you can emerge from it feeling your best.

-When it comes to HRT, you have to take the good with the bad; despite the array of associated benefits, including effective relief from hot flushes and depression, it also comes with a bunch of risks.
+When it comes to HRT, you have to take the good with the bad; despite the array of associated benefits, including effective relief from hot flushes and depression, it also comes with a several risks.

-Much of the research conducted over the last couple of decades suggests that HRT doubles the risk of developing ovarian cancer and increases the risk of breast cancer, even when taken for a relatively short period of 5 years or less, particularly in older women aged 60 or above.
+Much of the research conducted over the last couple of decades suggests that HRT doubles the risk of developing ovarian cancer and increases the risk of breast cancer, even when taken for a relatively short period of 5 years or less This is especially true for women aged 60 or above.
 While it has also been proven that this risk can reduce over time, it is still higher in women after 10 years of taking the treatment, as compared to those who have never taken HRT.
 It is important to note that these risks have only been identified in the combined HRT treatment (containing estrogen and progesterone), not the estrogen-only type.

-Evidence indicates that although HRT reduces the risk of cardiovascular issues, such as heart disease and stroke, in women under 60 who begin treatment within 10 years of starting the menopause, on the other hand, the risk is likely to increase in women aged 60 or over.
+Evidence indicates that HRT reduces the risk of cardiovascular issues, such as heart disease and stroke, in women under 60 who begin treatment within 10 years of starting menopause.
+Conversely, the risk is likely to increase in women aged 60 or over.

 For the above reasons, it is important that you take the medication at the lowest possible dose for the shortest period of time, especially if you fall within the higher end of the age spectrum.
 Talk with your doctor if you have any questions or concerns; they will go through all of the benefits and risks with you to choose the best course of treatment and put your mind at ease.

-In women whose menopause is induced by a hysterectomy (removal of the womb) and are given estrogen-only treatment, their likelihood of developing any type of cancer is not increased, so they may decide to stay on the treatment for a longer period.
+In females whose menopause is induced by a hysterectomy (removal of the uterus), who are prescribed estrogen-only treatment after surgery, their likelihood of developing any type of cancer is not increased, so they may decide to stay on the treatment for a longer period.

 If you’re feeling confused, apprehensive, or unsure about the best time to quit HRT, a conversation with your doctor will help to demystify the topic and make it less of a daunting prospect.

-Natural menopause can take anywhere between 2 and 5 years to occur; as your hormone levels gradually decline over this time, your body, accordingly, learns to acclimatize to this ‘new normal’.
+Perimenopausal symptoms can last 2 to 5 years on average.
+As your hormone levels gradually decline, your body, accordingly, learns to acclimate to this ‘new normal’.

 There’s a common myth among women that HRT is a magical solution to your menopausal nightmare by banishing all of those unwanted symptoms once and for all.
 In reality, however, this certainly is not the case.
-All HRT really does is deliver a large dose of sex hormones that naturally continue to decline in your body; as a result, the medication is effectively able to mask the symptoms by tricking the body into thinking that the menopause is not taking place at all.
+All HRT really does is deliver a large dose of sex hormones that naturally continue to decline in your body; as a result, the medication is effectively able to mask the symptoms by tricking the body into thinking that menopause is not taking place.

-Because HRT causes your body’s receptors to only recognize concentrated, synthetic forms of estrogen and progesterone, it will be difficult for them to initially adapt to significantly lower levels of the hormones that are naturally produced by the body once you stop your treatment.
-But there’s no need to worry as this process does gradually correct itself over time, which is why it is ideal to gradually wean yourself off so it is less of a shock to the system.
+Because HRT causes your body’s receptors to only recognize concentrated, synthetic forms of estrogen and progesterone, it can be difficult to adapt to significantly lower levels of hormones that are naturally produced by the body once you stop your treatment.
+While this process does gradually correct itself over time, it is ideal to gradually wean yourself off HRT to lessen the shock to the system.

-When you’re treating with HRT and suddenly decide to stop, your hormone levels drop drastically, so you can imagine (although some of you may not have to) how this sudden change can wreak havoc on your body.
-The overnight withdrawal can cause your system to struggle with adapting to the change, thereby bringing about a whole host of menopausal symptoms at an excessive level – think of it like menopause on steroids.
+When you’re taking HRT and suddenly decide to stop, your hormone levels drop drastically, so you can imagine (although some of you may not have to) how this sudden change can wreak havoc on your body.
+The sudden withdrawal can cause your system to struggle with adapting to the change, thereby bringing about a whole host of menopausal symptoms at an excessive level – think of it like menopause on steroids.

-Of course, milder preparations of HRT aren’t likely to take the same toll on your body as the stronger ones, particularly if you haven’t been taking them for that long and if your symptoms weren’t all that severe, to begin with, so if you fall under this category, it may be possible to stop your treatment immediately without it producing any unpleasant effects.
+Of course, milder preparations of HRT aren’t likely to take the same toll on your body as the stronger ones, particularly if you haven’t been taking them for that long and if your symptoms weren’t all that severe to begin with.
+If you fall under this category, it may be possible to stop your treatment immediately without sufffering any unpleasant effects.

 In the same way, there is no fixed time to quit HRT, neither are there any hard or fast rules on how you decide to come off it – it all depends on you as an individual: more specifically, the type and dose of HRT you’ve taken, how long you’ve been taking it, and the severity of your symptoms before the treatment.

 While some women opt to go ‘cold turkey’, others may feel more comfortable gradually weaning themselves off the medication to ease any adverse withdrawal effects.
-Like always, the best advice lies with your doctor, but the latter option may be worth considering if you have been treating for a longer time period at higher doses, in order to place the least amount of stress on your body.
+Like always, the best advice lies with your doctor, but the latter option may be worth considering if you have been treating for a longer time period at a higher dose.

-Slowly decreasing your dose over a period of 4 to 6 months is generally advised (this could take up to a year – it all depends on how you feel) to prevent a vengeful return of your symptoms.
+Slowly decreasing your dose over a period of 4 to 6 months, and sometimes up to a year, is generally advised to minimize recurrrence of perimenopausal symptoms.
 This can be done by asking your doctor to reduce the strength of your dose and taking a pill every other day, eventually followed by every 3 days and so on, rather than on a daily basis.

 A worthwhile exit plan is key to ensuring that your body gets the support that it needs as you prepare for the HRT withdrawal process.
-While it is amazing how powerful and resilient your body is when it comes to creating stability within all of its complex systems, there’s only so much it can do on its own; without adequate and conscious care and attention, it is inevitable that it will eventually burn out and thereby amplify those troublesome menopausal symptoms.
+While it is amazing how powerful and resilient your body is when it comes to creating stability within all of its complex systems, there’s only so much it can do on its own.
+Without an adequate care plan, there is a high that symptoms will recur.

-A rich, nutritious diet is the first step to achieving this healthy hormonal balance.
-Getting the essential vitamins and minerals is vital if you want to look and feel your best during and after menopause.
+A rich, nutritious diet is the first step to achieving a healthy hormonal balance.
+Getting essential vitamins and minerals is vital if you want to look and feel your best during and after menopause.
 This includes eating a wide range of colorful fruits and vegetables, eggs and dairy products, oily fish such as salmon, and lean protein from chicken or beef.
-Also, think about how you can naturally boost your estrogen levels by eating foods that are rich in the hormone, such as flax seeds, soy, dry fruits, and nuts, or even supplementing with soya isoflavones.
+Also, think about how you can naturally boost your estrogen levels by eating foods that are hormone-rich, such as flax seeds, soy, dry fruits, and nuts.

-A weakened immune system is directly linked to a more severe menopause experience.
-During this stage, in addition to a reduction in your sex hormones, the stress hormone, cortisol, can also increase, which, in turn, weakens your immune response.
-It is, therefore, important that you keep your stress levels as low as possible by getting enough sleep, which helps to regulate cortisol; exercising, which boosts chemicals known as endorphins that elevate your mood; and also trying stress-reduction techniques, such as yoga, meditation, or acupuncture.
+A weakened immune system is directly linked to more severe menopause symptoms.
+During menopause, in addition to a reduction in your sex hormones, the stress hormone, cortisol, can also increase, which in turn, weakens your immune response.
+It is therefore, important that you keep your stress levels as low as possible by getting enough sleep, which helps to regulate cortisol; exercising, which boosts chemicals known as endorphins that elevate your mood; and also trying stress-reduction techniques, such as yoga or meditation.